bfdes/bfdes.in/posts/monte-carlo-to-las-vegas.md

 title: Monte Carlo to Las Vegas
 tags: [Algorithms, API]
 created: 2019-06-15
-summary: Trading performance for code reuse and readability in algorithm API design
+summary: Trading performance for code reuse in algorithm API design
 ---

-Recently I wrote an algorithms library while following Computer Science courses to understand better the fundamental data structures that underpin modern computing.
-In the process, I gained an appreciation of the benefits of good API design.
+I recently wrote [an algorithms library](https://github.com/bfdes/collections) while following Computer Science courses to understand the fundamental data structures that underpin modern computing.
+In the process, I learned about the value of good API design.

-Sometimes the goal of exposing a lean library API conflicts with that of writing performant code.
-Let's look at one such situation I encountered when adding a substring search algorithm to [Collections](https://github.com/bfdes/Collections).
+Sometimes, the goal of exposing a lean library API conflicts with that of writing performant code.
+Let's look at a compromise I had to make when adding a substring search algorithm to the library.

 ## Monte Carlo algorithms

-Monte Carlo algorithms are those which we can guarantee to terminate in finite time but which may yield an incorrect result now and then.[^1] On the other hand, a Las Vegas algorithm is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.
+A Monte Carlo algorithm is guaranteed to terminate in finite time, but it may yield an incorrect result occasionally.
+Conversely, a Las Vegas algorithm produces a correct result only if it terminates.

-It is possible to formulate a Las Vegas variant of an algorithm from the Monte Carlo variant in some cases.
+In some cases, it is possible to formulate a Las Vegas variant of a Monte Carlo algorithm.
 The Rabin-Karp substring search algorithm has this property.

 ## Substring search

-Substring search algorithms let us find the position of a search string or pattern `p` within a larger piece of text `t`.
-Suppose our library exposes them as [curried functions](https://en.wikipedia.org/wiki/Currying)
+Substring search algorithms let us find the position of a search string or pattern `p` within a larger text `t`.
+Suppose our library exposes these algorithms as [curried functions](https://en.wikipedia.org/wiki/Currying)

 $$
-f : p \mapsto t \mapsto i,
+f : p \mapsto t \mapsto i
 $$

+, where

-where $i \in I$ if the search string appears as a substring in the text, and $i = -1$ otherwise.[^2]
+- $i \in I$[^1] if $$p$$ appears as a substring in $$t$$, and
+- $i = -1$ otherwise.[^2]

 Example usage in Python: